 Communicate With All Parties Involved

 Work with the owner’s authorized agent to carefully define the new scope of work and discuss how it will impact the current construction schedule and performance.
-Make sure you are on the same page with owner in regard to expectations for how the work will proceed when change orders are needed.
+Make sure you are on the same page with the owner in regard to expectations for how the work will proceed when change orders are needed.

 You will also need to sit down with your subcontractors to make adjustments to their schedules and timelines.
-Discuss how change in scope may directly, or indirectly, impact the work they are doing and whether or not a change order in the scope of work they are contracted to perform is needed.
+Discuss how changes in scope may directly, or indirectly, impact the work they are doing and whether or not a change order in the scope of work they are contracted to perform is needed.
 Make sure workflows are clearly defined so everyone involved understands their role in changed work and that they integrate that into their schedule.

 Keeping everyone updated on the change order process and the work being altered, you can integrate the change order work into your project schedule and minimize the impact it might have on project completion.

 The final step in the change order process before commencing new work is negotiating the change order.
 This can be a tricky process because disputes can arise over whether an actual change to the contract scope exists.
 There can also be issues over an agreement on cost and whether extensions to the original timeline need to be adjusted.